-Every year, I ask my pedagogy students about their most memorable learning experience as a student.
-Inevitably, it involves a creative project.
+Every year, I ask my pedagogy students about their most memorable learning experience as a learner, whether it was in school or out in the “real world.”
+Nearly every example involves a creative project.
 These were the moments when learning stuck and often it was when they fell in love with the subject.
 But these were also the experiences that taught them collaboration, project management, flexible thinking, and a growth mindset.

 Many of my pedagogy students also describe courses where they never had the opportunity to create anything.
 The following are some of the myths keeping teachers from designing creative projects.

-The truth is, structures are vital for creative work.
+The truth is, structures are vital in creating authentic projects.
 They provide the necessary creative constraint to push divergent thinking and they help facilitate the actual work of creative work.
 One of the fascinating things I’ve learned in researching collaboration and innovation is how often organizations, teams, and companies use structures to facilitate creative work.
 Pixar uses the Brain Trust concept and countless companies have used the Radical Candor structures developed by Kim Scott.
 If you haven’t checked out her book, I highly recommend it.

-2. Creative projects work best with certain subjects
+Myth #2: Creative projects work best with certain subjects.

 I love the definition of creativity as “functional novelty.”
 This encompasses so many aspects of life.
 And yet, when you the word “creative,” you might think of a painter or a playwright or an author or a photographer or a filmmaker or a chef.
 In other words, you might think of people who make things.
 You might think of creativity as art.
 However, we need a bigger definition of creativity.
 Yes, creativity involves making things.
 But it can also mean mashing up ideas in innovative ways.
 It can mean geeking out on data and finding unique solutions to practical problems.
 It can mean hacking systems and tweaking things in unusual ways.
 It can mean exploring ideas and navigating information until you become an expert curator.